Corporacion Dinant’s African Palm Development is dependant on small farmers for whom the company has now implemented a Grievance Mechanism

 About Corporacion Dinant

-Dinant Corporation was founded in the 1970’s
+Dinant Corporation in Honduras

 Corporacion Dinant’s operating facilities have been granted ISO 14001 and OHSAS 18001 status as a mark of their progress in environmental management and occupational health & safety.